kalleeh/gurum-api/README.md

 #### 2.1 Create Groups

-2.1.1 Navigate to [Cognito User Pools](https://console.aws.amazon.com/cognito/users/) on the web console and select `gureume_users`.
+2.1.1 Navigate to [Cognito User Pools](https://console.aws.amazon.com/cognito/users/) on the web console and select `gurum_users`.

 2.1.2 Select `Users and groups` from the navigation panel under general settings.